-- Issue #6272 Fixed an issue where the user is not able to change the connection in Query Tool when any SQL file is opened. - Issue #6279 Ensure that the venv activation scripts have the correct path in them on Linux. - Issue #6281 Fixed an issue where schema diff showing wrong SQL when comparing triggers with different when clause. - Issue #6286 Ensure that the template database should be visible while creating the database. - Issue #6292 Fixed string index out of range error where the dependent tab is in focus and selecting any publication or table. - Issue #6294 Fixed an issue where the dependent tab throwing an error when selecting any login/group role. - Issue #6307 Fixed an issue where the incorrect values visible in the dependents tab for publication. - Issue #6312 Fixed an issue where copy/paste rows in view data paste the wrong value for boolean type. - Issue #6316 Ensure that the primary key should be visible properly in the table dialog. - Issue #6317 Ensure that toggle buttons are accessible by most screen readers. - Issue #6322 Fixed an issue where the top menu disappears when entering into the full screen for minimum screen resolution. - Issue #6323 Ensure that the grantor name should be visible properly for the security tab in the table dialog.
+Issue #6272 - Fixed an issue where the user is not able to change the connection in Query Tool when any SQL file is opened.
+Issue #6279 - Ensure that the venv activation scripts have the correct path in them on Linux.
+Issue #6281 - Fixed an issue where schema diff showing wrong SQL when comparing triggers with different when clause.
+Issue #6286 - Ensure that the template database should be visible while creating the database.
+Issue #6292 - Fixed string index out of range error where the dependent tab is in focus and selecting any publication or table.
+Issue #6294 - Fixed an issue where the dependent tab throwing an error when selecting any login/group role.
+Issue #6307 - Fixed an issue where the incorrect values visible in the dependents tab for publication.
+Issue #6312 - Fixed an issue where copy/paste rows in view data paste the wrong value for boolean type.
+Issue #6317 - Ensure that toggle buttons are accessible by most screen readers.
+Issue #6322 - Fixed an issue where the top menu disappears when entering into the full screen for minimum screen resolution.

+Issue #6323 - Ensure that the grantor name should be visible properly for the security tab in the table dialog.